nodejs/undici/README.md

   milliseconds.
   Default: `30e3` milliseconds (30s).

+- `requestTimeout`, the timeout after which a request will time out, in milliseconds.
+  Default: `30e3` milliseconds (30s).

 - `maxAbortedPayload`, the maximum number of bytes read after which an aborted response will close the connection.
 Closing the connection will error other inflight requests in the pipeline.